MinaAtef1/Django-change-notification-request/README.md

     # here comes the magic
     send_change_notification(object_that_needs_to_be_updated,title="title", description="description", priority=2)
  ```
 this will create a notification record with the changes that the function did, ready to be saved based on the user decision
+ and a notification can have multiple changes from multiple diffrent objects

 2- A user will receve the notification, but first the user need to supscripe to an object, table, or a queryset
 ![image](https://user-images.githubusercontent.com/36309814/204923526-520b5c42-0405-41e1-987d-4651a53bebb5.png)